geoadmin/service-search-wsgi/README.md

 make dev
 ```

-To run the service you will have to *copy* **.env.default** to **.env.local**.
-And to set the variables.
+To run the service you will have adapt **.env.local**, which is a copy of **.env.default** And to set the variables.

-For local development you will also need access to a running sphinx search server.
+For local development you will need access to a running sphinx search server and to the database.

 #### Database access

 Right now the database is being accessed to validate, if the <topic> in the search path exists or not.
 It is not even being filtered on this.
 It is just a validation.
-To minimise the number of requests on the db, the application is only querying this during startup and writes the list of topics into a variable.
+And the <translations> are being accessed to translate some labels of the returned results.

 ### Linting and formatting your work